An Introduction to Sadaqah and Zakah

 (2) Merchandise:

-category, the rate is also 2-1/2 percent of its value at the end of the year,
+this category, the rate is also 2-1/2 percent of its value at the end of the

-taking into account the profit accrued which is to be added to the value of the
+year, taking into account the profit accrued which is to be added to the value

 (3) Cattle:

-zakah on excavated minerals is 2-1/2 percent of the pure extracted amount;
+excavated minerals is 2-1/2 percent of the pure extracted amount; zakah

 (6) Crops (Agricultural produce and fruits)